 Second, the above question was not asked by someone who was anxiously trying to follow the words of Yahweh, but rather, the words of someone trying to be relieved from going!
 If Moses knew who his ancestors were, then he would certainly have known the name of their eloahi.

 The entire discussion is set with the backdrop that both the Israelites in Egypt and Moses already knew the name of the eloahi of their fathers.
 What Moses was, instead, trying to do was find just cause not to go to the Israelites living in Egypt.

 Moses was attempting to excuse himself on the grounds that the Israelites in Egypt knew the name of their eloahi and would test him on that issue.
 The eloahi who was now speaking to him, nevertheless, had not admitted to his name.
 How then could he go to them without this information?

-In response Yahweh angrily said, “I am who I am!,” and told Moses to tell the sons of Israel, “I am has sent me to you (Exod.
-3:14).”
-Later, we are told Yahweh “again” responded to the question of Moses by saying:
+In response, Yahweh said, “I am who I am!” and told Moses to tell the sons of Israel, “I am has sent me to you.”
+(Exod.
+3:14) Later, we are told Yahweh “again” responded to the question of Moses by saying:

-Yahweh’s initial reply, “I am who I am,” was not simply a casual remark made to a man asking him a plausible question.
-It was spoken out of anger and displeasure because Moses had asked such a foolish question in an obvious attempt to keep from traveling to Egypt.
+Yahweh’s initial reply, “I am who I am,” was not simply a casual remark to a man asking him a plausible question.
+It was spoken because Moses had asked such a foolish question in an obvious attempt to keep from traveling to Egypt.